paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 ## Goals

 - [ ] meter likwid benchmarks with our tool
-  - [ ] add likwid as a submodule to `./tests/microbenchmarks/likwid`
+  - [x] add likwid as a submodule to `./tests/microbenchmarks/likwid`
-  - [ ] create own makefile that will rely on likwid's makefile to produce assembly
+  - [x] create own makefile that will rely on likwid's makefile to produce assembly
+  - [ ] run likwid benchmarks from own code
   - [ ] write own code that will meter assembly, both manually (simple runtime, then calculate flops) and with fhv
 - [ ] fix likwid_minimal with cli